infor-design/enterprise/src/components/modal/readme.md

 ## Responsive Guidelines

-- Modal will resize to fit the visible area with some padding.
+- Modal will resize to fit the visible area with some left and right padding.

 ## Upgrading from 3.X